dimi309/small3d-first-games/README.md

 # Building

-Three of the games are included in IDE projects for mobile devices:
+Four of the games are included in IDE projects for mobile devices:

 	- avoidthebug-android & islet-hell-android: just open with Android Studio and build and deploy from there

-	- avoidthebug-ios: the same, but with Xcode
+	- avoidthebug-ios & islet-hell-ios: the same, but with Xcode

 The rest of the games can be built by executing: